 In 2017 I created Orlando Entrepreneurs (www.OrlandoEntrepreneurs.org), a network, resource center and podcast with the mission to connect, cultivate and celebrate our local entrepreneurs.
 Our focus in on advancing our entrepreneurs, their companies and our local economy.

-In 2018 I became a founding partner and the Chief Strategy Officer of the Orlando Opportunity Fund.
+I also am a founding partner and serve as the Chief Strategy Officer of the Orlando Opportunity Fund.
 We are a private investment firm focused on producing solid investor returns while transforming Central Florida communities through investments in commercial real estate and early stage companies.

 I hope that you enjoyed my entrepreneurial journey.
 More to come!